Health Estates Investment Group (HEIG)

 - Infrastructure resilience

-- Estate Management - strategic disposal programme of surplus land
+- Estate Management - strategic disposal programme of surplus

 - Site Inspection Services